-Unused muscles can waste away if you are not active.
-However, this takes time.
-Even after it begins, this type of atrophy can often be reversed with exercise and improved nutrition.
+Unused muscles can waste away if you’re not active.
+But even after it begins, this type of atrophy can often be reversed with exercise and improved nutrition.

-Muscle atrophy can also happen if you are bedridden or unable to move certain body parts due to a medical condition.
-Astronauts are subject to some muscle atrophy after a few days of weightlessness.
+Muscle atrophy can also happen if you’re bedridden or unable to move certain body parts due to a medical condition.
+Astronauts, for example, can experience muscle atrophy after a few days of weightlessness.

 Other causes for muscle atrophy include:

-- lack of physical activity (for any reason)
+- lack of physical activity for an extended period of time

-- alcohol-associated myopathy (pain and weakness in muscles due to excessive drinking over long periods of time)
+- alcohol-associated myopathy, a pain and weakness in muscles due to excessive drinking over long periods of time

 - long-term corticosteroid therapy

-- amyotrophic lateral sclerosis (ALS, also known as Lou Gehrig’s disease), which affects nerve cells that control voluntary muscle movement
+- amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease, affects nerve cells that control voluntary muscle movement

-- Guillain-Barre syndrome (an autoimmune disease that leads to nerve inflammation and muscle weakness)
+- Guillain-Barré syndrome, an autoimmune condition that leads to nerve inflammation and muscle weakness

-- muscular dystrophy (an inherited disease that causes muscle weakness)
+- muscular dystrophy, an inherited condition that causes muscle weakness

-- osteoarthritis (the most common form of arthritis; causes reduced motion in the joints)
+- osteoarthritis, causes reduced motion in the joints

-- spinal muscular atrophy (SMA, a hereditary disease causing arm and leg muscles to waste away)
+- spinal muscular atrophy, a hereditary condition causing arm and leg muscles to waste away

-Your doctor may order additional tests to help with the diagnosis and to rule out certain diseases.
+Your doctor may also order tests to help with the diagnosis and to rule out certain diseases.
 These tests may include: